Procedures for Resolution of Complaints Against Students

 To serve as a support person, the individual will be required to meet with the student conduct administrator in advance of any participation in the proceedings.

 The support person cannot be a witness in the proceedings.
-The support person is a silent and non-participating presence who is there solely to observe and provide moral support during the pre- hearing itself.
+The support person is a silent and non-participating presence who is there solely to observe and provide moral support during the hearing and meetings leading to the hearing.
 This person is not to address the panel, except to ask for a short recess if one of the parties requires some time to compose her/himself or collect her/his thoughts.
 The student conduct administrator has the right at all times to determine what constitutes appropriate behavior on the part of a support person and whether the person may remain at the proceedings.
-While the support person may be present to hear testimony, no written materials are to be shared with a support person.

 Absent extenuating circumstances, witnesses and others involved in an investigation or hearing are not entitled to have a support person.